-- → Urbanisation the global urban population is forecast by the UN to rise by 57% over to urban areas to seek prosperity (jobs, better living standards, better access to healthcare, education, and a longer lifespan).
-Urbanisation and rising GDP per capita increase timber demand. - → Economy decarbonisation under the 2016 to keep global warming to 'well below' 2°C and if possible 1.5 °C above pre-industrial temperature levels.
+- → Urbanisation the global urban population is forecast by the UN to rise by 57% over the next thirty years, driven by both general population growth and the move from rural to urban areas to seek prosperity (jobs, better living standards, better access to healthcare, education, and a longer lifespan).
+Urbanisation and rising GDP per capita increase timber demand. - → Economy decarbonisation under the 2016 Paris Agreement, signatories are required to keep global warming to 'well below' 2°C and if possible 1.5 °C above pre-industrial temperature levels.
 Most countries, including nearly the whole of the EU, are targeting a 40% reduction in emissions by 2030 and to be completely carbon neutral by 2050.
-Timber is the natural and for buildings and baseload energy. - → Housing shortage housebuilding, in nearly all major economies.
+Timber is the natural and sustainable low carbon substitute product for buildings and baseload energy. - → Housing shortage housebuilding, independent of the additional uses of timber, continues to be a major contributor to global timber consumption.
+Housebuilding levels remain below long-term historical averages in nearly all major economies.